harvardinformatics/cactus-snakemake/README.md

 git clone https://github.com/harvardinformatics/cactus-snakemake.git
 ```

+Alternatively, you could just manually download the [latest release](https://github.com/harvardinformatics/cactus-snakemake/releases/latest) and unzip it and it should be good to go.

 However, Snakemake and Singularity are required as dependencies.
 For more information, see the setup instructions in any of the tutorials linked above.

 ## Usage